catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

   .. tab:: Dashboard

-   In this tutorial we are going to set up a VPN connection to a remote router with IP ``150.242.40.137`` that has the subnet ``10.20.30.0/24`` connected to it.
+   In this example we are going to set up a VPN connection in the Hamilton region to a remote router in the Porirua region with a public IP ``150.242.40.137`` that has the private subnet ``10.20.30.0/24`` connected to it.

-   In our project we already have defined a router named `border-router` that is connected to the public network and has a subnet called `private subnet` with a CIDR of ``10.0.0.0/24`` connected to one of it's interfaces.
+   In the Hamilton region we already have defined a router named `border-router` that is connected to the public network and has a subnet called `private subnet` with a CIDR of ``10.0.0.0/24`` connected to one of it's interfaces.
    The steps to create these resources are covered in :doc:`adding-network`